 - Information on return customers and average order values

-- Net promoter scores (NPS) or other customer feedback
+- Net promoter scores (NPS) and customer feedback are crucial components when evaluating the effectiveness of a CSAT tool.

 Perform Competitor Analysis